Stock market today: Apple juice rally closes killer week - ExBulletin

 Many traders expect the Fed to hold rates steady at its next meeting in June, which would be the first time this has happened in over a year.
 After that is where expectations diverge.

-The Fed insisted that it saw inflation coming down slowly, which would mean rates would stay high for a while, or even rise further if inflation were to pick up again.
+The Fed has insisted it sees inflation coming down slowly, which would mean rates would stay high for some time, or even rise further if inflation were to pick up again.
 Many traders, meanwhile, see the economy weakening so much that the Fed will have to cut rates later this year.

-Adding to the uncertainty is evidence of the turmoil in the US banking industry.
+Adding to the uncertainty is what is emerging from the turmoil in the US banking sector.
 If this causes the banks to reduce their lending, it could act as rate increases which further stifle the economy.

 Friday’s jobs report offered both encouraging and discouraging news, according to the outlook.